exercism/rust/README.md

                               Cargo.lock              <- Auto generated
                               README.md               <- Instructions for the exercise (see notes below)

+- The stub file and test suite should use only the Rust core libraries. `Cargo.toml` should not list any external dependencies as we don't want to make the student assume required crates.
+If an `example.rs` uses external crates, include `Cargo-example.toml` so that `_tests/check-exercises.sh` can compile with these when testing.

 - If porting an existing exercise from problem-specifications that has a `canonical-data.json` file, use the version in `canonical-data.json` for that exercise as your `Cargo.toml` version.
 Otherwise, use "0.0.0".

 - An exercise may contain `.meta/hints.md`.
 This is optional and will appear after the normal exercise instructions if present.
 Rust is different in many ways from other languages.
 This is a place where the differences required for Rust are explained.
 If it is a large change, you may want to call this out as a comment at the top of `src/lib.rs`, so the user recognises to read this section before starting.

-- If an `example.rs` uses external crates, include `Cargo-example.toml` so that `_tests/check-exercises.sh` can compile with these when testing.

 - `README.md` may be [regenerated](https://github.com/exercism/docs/blob/master/maintaining-a-track/regenerating-exercise-readmes.md) from Exercism data.
 The generator will use the `description.md` from the exercise directory in the [problem-specifications repository](https://github.com/exercism/problem-specifications/tree/master/exercises), then any hints in `.meta/hints.md`, then the [Rust-specific instructions](https://github.com/exercism/rust/blob/master/config/exercise-readme-insert.md).
 The `## Source` section comes from the `metadata.yml` in the same directory.
 Convention is that the description of the source remains text and the link is both name and hyperlink of the markdown link.